reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 So, our task is to turn a `&[u8]` into something else.
 But what?
 In other implementations I've seen it's common to think of all 5 packet types as variations on a theme.
-We could follow suit, doing the Rusty thing and defining an `enum`.
+We could follow suit, doing the Rusty thing and define an `enum`.

 ```rust